-- A wider reach.
+- Wider reach.
 People might hear about your freebie via a Tweet, Pin or a Facebook post and then end up following you on Twitter, “liking” your Facebook page or repining your pinterest pin.

 - A larger list of the right people who you can build a relationship with.
 Ideally you want people to attend or read your freebie, but more importantly you may just want someone to sign-up to get it.
 If people sign-up you know they have self-selected and shown their interest.
 You can stay in touch with them and they may become a paying customer later.

 - It will drive people to your website which is ultimately what you want.
 When there, they might look at your whole site, read blog posts or download other stuff.